ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 ```

 There is only three lines of code here the first line is importing pulumi/aws package and alias that as `aws`.
-Then the next line is using this api to create a new S3 bucket called `my-bucket-123` and then in the last line exports the name of the bucket.
+Then the next line is using this API to create a new S3 bucket called `my-bucket-123` and then in the last line exports the name of the bucket.

-Now the initial setup of this sample is done and we know what it is going to build, let's run this in our connected AWS account and see the result.
-To run this you can use cli tool and run the following command.
+Now the initial setup of this sample is done, and we know what it is going to build, let's run this in our connected AWS account and see the result.
+To run this, you can use the CLI tool and run the following command.

 ``` bash
 $ pulumi up
 ```

-Pulumi will ask you for the Passphrase.
-Enter the same Passphrase you have chosen during the initial setup.
-Then it will analyses the current state of the environment (which in this case not created yet) and then report back what is required to be build.
-It is important to know that Pulumi will not create the resource straight away it will confirm if you want to create those resources.
-Also you can inspect the details of commands/resource that is going to be created.
+Next, Pulumi asks you for the passphrase.
+Enter the same passphrase you have chosen during the initial setup.
+Then it analyses the current state of the environment (which in this case not created yet) and then reports back all the resources missing.
+It is essential to know that Pulumi does not create the resource straight away; it gets confirmation if you want to create those resources.
+Also, you can inspect the details of commands/resource it should create.

 ```
 Resources: